puyangZhao/puyangZhao.github.io/_pages/about.md

 - Data Mining: Like an archaeologist, unearthing precious information treasures from vast amounts of data 💎
 - Applications of Machine Learning in Health and Behavioral Sciences: Using the power of AI to decipher the puzzles of human behavior 🧠
 - And more to explore!
 I'm always curious and open to new research areas 🚀

-## 💡 Why Choose This Field?

-I believe that by combining advanced statistical methods with real-world health issues, we can make significant contributions to improving human health.
-Behind every data point is a real story, and my job is to make these stories heard and understood.

 Join me on this data adventure!
 Let's explore the magic of statistics and uncover the mysteries of health together! 🚀✨